-The death of Carl Sargeant: Timeline
+Timeline: The death of Carl Sargeant

 7 November: Mr Sargeant is found dead at his home in Connah's Quay, Flintshire.
 In a written statement his wife and two children say they are "devastated beyond words".

 8 November: Mr Sargeant's family say he was deprived of "natural justice" and he was not informed of any of the detail of the allegations against him, despite requests and warnings regarding his mental welfare.
-They release correspondence sent between his solicitor and Labour which includes an email from his solicitor alleging the first minister prejudiced Labour's inquiry, and a letter that said he was accused of "unwanted attention, inappropriate touching or groping".
-Leighton Andrews, a former key ally of the first minister, at the same time makes allegations of a bullying culture in the Welsh Government in the last assembly term.
+They release correspondence sent between his solicitor and Labour which includes an email from his solicitor alleging the first minister prejudiced Labour's inquiry, and a letter that said he faced allegations about conduct amounting to "unwanted attention, inappropriate touching or groping".
+Leighton Andrews, a former key ally of the first minister, at the same time makes allegations of a bullying culture in the Welsh Government in the previous assembly term.

 9 November: The first minister says he had no alternative but to sack Mr Sargeant following allegations about his conduct.
 In his first public comments since the former communities secretary died he says the assembly is facing its "darkest days" following his death.